“Omaha is a big little town,” says Anne Hindery, CEO of the Nonprofit Association of the Midlands. “Omaha is a city with big hearts and deep pockets.”

-“Omaha is not only unique in Nebraska philanthropically, I think it is unique across the country,” Hindrey says.
+“Omaha is not only unique in Nebraska philanthropically, I think it is unique across the country,” Hindery says.

 There are several reasons why.
 The city has a high concentration of millionaires compared to its size, largely due to the fortunes made by early investors in Warren Buffet’s Berkshire Hathaway and the continued presence of the conglomerate, and several other Fortune 500 companies in the community.
 They often demonstrate a strong desire to give back.

-“This is where people raise their families, where they made their fortunes,” Hindrey says.
+“This is where people raise their families, where they made their fortunes,” Hindery says.
 “They really have that sense of community.”